MileHacker Logo

 Taxis

 Use clearly marked, licensed taxis.
-Avoid unofficial "black cabs" and always ensure the meter is used.
+Avoid unofficial "black cabs" and consistently ensure the meter is used.

 DiDi